Gardens, (Green) Squares, and Parks in Paris

 Parc de Passy

 Descending the Passy hill, the Parc de Passy is sloping and meets the Seine at the bottom of the descent.
-It was originally a place for hydrotherapy and saw numerous constructions and owners before the present park was built and redeveloped in 2004.
+It was originally a place for hydrotherapy and underwent numerous changes in ownership and construction before the present park was built and redeveloped in 2004.

 It has beautiful flowery arches with a central lawn as its most prominent feature.